M4n0zz/Gen1PokeScripts/OAM DMA hijack/README.md

 This technique allows you to run a custom payload continuously in the background during gameplay.
 It's especially useful  when you want to:

-- Constantly check or modify memory while being in the Overworld
+- Constantly check or modify memory addresses while being in the Overworld
 - Change screen tiles or text on the fly
-- "Freeze" specific memory values (like a GameShark code)
+- "Freeze" specific memory values (like a GameShark code does)

 The included .asm files demonstrate how the OAM DMA hijack works, allowing you to insert your own payload at the end of the routine.